-Sitting at the beginning of the the Rheingau, Eltville is the largest town in the valley.
+Sitting at the beginning of the Rheingau, Eltville is the largest town in the valley.
 The town is full of beautiful buildings and castles, including the beautiful Electoral Castle with colorful rose gardens.

 During the summer months, the town is a hive of activity with various cultural events that often highlight the region’s spectacular produce and wines.

 Although Assmannshausen is officially part of Rudesheim, it is separated from the main town by a bend in the river.